 In 1857, tensions were high between the Church and United States government.
 As a result of previous political wrangling, an army of more than 1,500 U.S. troops was reportedly marching toward the Utah Territory to put down perceived treason.
 In a 2007 Ensign article titled "Mountain Meadows Massacre," then-Assistant Church historian Richard Turley said that “the Saints believed the army was coming to oppress, drive, or even destroy them.”

 Brigham Young and other leaders in Church headquarters created and enforced policies based on that perception.
 Preparing for the possibility of attack and the need to live off of stored supplies, Church members were instructed to gather supplies on mountain trails and refrain from trading any grain or ammunition to passing emigrants, of which there were many.
-This frustrated emigrant groups, like the Baker-Fancher party from Arkansas, who could not restock as expected when they reached the Mormon settlement at Cedar City.
+This frustrated emigrant groups, like the Baker-Fancher party from Arkansas, who could not restock as expected when they reached the Latter-day Saint settlement at Cedar City.